kap14275819/Weekly-Tasks/README.md

 ## Expectations of an event:

+#### Infinite Probability means that any section of time and space can be divided into an infinite number of smaller and smaller pieces.
+For example, 10 feet can be subdivided into 1 foot sections, 0.1 foot sections, 0.00001 foot sections…and so on.
+However, infinite divisibility in probability theory has a more defined meaning.
+#### A probability distribution is infinitely divisible if it can be written as the sum of n independent and identically distributed random variables for any positive integer n.

+### Examples

 #### What is the probability of a random interger being divisible by 5?
 #### Range 1-100 / Total = 20/100 = 1/5